jim11662418/wheelwriter-70-usb-keyboard/README.md

 # wheelwriter-70-usb-keyboard
-A Soarer's Controller configuration file to turn a Wheelwriter 70 keyboard into a USB keyboard.
+A configuration file for use with *Soarer's Controller* firmware on a *Teensy* microcontroller to turn a Wheelwriter 70 keyboard into a USB keyboard.